zfauser/SignedIn-Public/README.md

     Then deploy pocketbase to another server.
 (You might be able to run it on the same server as the web server through something like a reverse proxy, but I haven't tested it.)

-    Then run the following command to start pocketbase via http & https
+    Then run the following command to start pocketbase via http & https. (you should setup something to make it so this command runs at startup using something like systemd)

     ```bash
     ./pocketbase serve --http="example.com:80" --https="example.com:443"